junxit/us-congress-bills-115/bill.md

   >     - **(B)** with respect to each State in which the plan or arrangement offers or provides benefits, the plan or arrangement is operating in accordance with applicable State laws that are not superseded under section 514.
   >   - **(3)** *Additional equitable relief* The court may grant such additional equitable relief, including any relief available under this title, as it deems necessary to protect the interests of the public and of persons having claims for benefits against the plan.

-- **(c)** *Responsibility for Claims Procedure* Section 503 of such Act (29 U.S.C.
+- **(c)** *Responsibility for Claims Procedure* Section 503 of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
 1133) is amended by inserting “(a) In general.—” before “In accordance”, and by adding at the end the following new subsection:
   > - **(b)** *Association Health Plans* The terms of each association health plan which is or has been certified under part 8 shall require the board of trustees or the named fiduciary (as applicable) to ensure that the requirements of this section are met in connection with claims filed under the plan.

 ## § 5.
 Cooperation between Federal and State authorities